cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to be a value in \[0, 38\] than a value in \[39, 2^255 - 19).
 In this example
 the bias is negligible, but in general the bias can be significant.

-This is a well-known problem in generating uniformly distributed elements of F from a bitstring.
 To reduce bias, the hash function H SHOULD produce more than the minimum floor(log2(p)) + 1 bits.
 In particular, if H outputs at least floor(log2(p)) + 1 + b bits, then the bias is at most 2^-b.
 Choosing, e.g., b = 128 for a curve with 128-bit security is a safe choice